vincentbarboza/bootstrap-4-project/README.md

-# bootstrap-4-site
+# bootstrap-4-project
+In this project was used:
- Site made in the Bootstrap 4 course
+* Bootstrap 4
+* Grid
+* Flexbox
+* HTML5 CSS3